 - Flood maps are now delivered in an industry-standard Geographic Information System (GIS) format allowing for easier viewing and analysis.

-- In collaboration with mapping partners and other stakeholders, FEMA developed a 5-year plan called the Multi-Year Flood Hazard Identification Plan (MHIP) for updating the Nation's flood hazard data.
-This was a living document that was updated annually through a collaborative process to engage stakeholders, and was also updated to reflect the Flood Map Modernization Mid-Course Adjustment.
+- In collaboration with mapping partners and other stakeholders, FEMA developed a 5-year Multi-Year Flood Hazard Identification Plan (MHIP) for updating the nation's flood hazard data.
+This was a living document that was updated annually through a collaborative process to engage stakeholders and was also updated to reflect the Flood Map Modernization Mid-Course Adjustment.

 - The status of Map Mod funded projects were publicized in the FY10 Flood Mapping Progress Report and Production Plan and the Risk MAP FY09 Flood Mapping Production Plan and associated fact sheet.
 Information on Map Mod and Risk MAP funded projects is now available through the interactive Risk MAP Progress Website.
 For more information, please see the Risk MAP Progress Fact Sheet or user guide, which is available through the Help button on the Risk MAP Progress Website toolbar.